MichaelLedger/MichaelLedger.github.io/markdowns/developer/developer_21.md

 - Run the container to scan the codes in Terminal

+**Rancher Desktop is not running.
+Please start Rancher Desktop to use nerdctl**

-`nerdctl run -v ~/Documents/CASA/codes:/working-dir ghcr.io/fluidattacks/makes/arm64 m gitlab:fluidattacks/universe@trunk /skims scan ./config.yaml`
+`% nerdctl run -v ~/Documents/CASA/codes:/working-dir ghcr.io/fluidattacks/makes/arm64 m gitlab:fluidattacks/universe@trunk /skims scan ./config.yaml`

 - If the result is success, find the result file (`Fluid-Attacks-Results.csv`) at the working-dir